ggbrookie/learn2/readme.txt

-git is a good software.
+git is a distributed verson control system. gir is free software.
-i like it very much.